Derek Keenan

+Career

 After a long amateur career, (with the Oshawa Green Gaels and the Brooklin Redmen of the Ontario Junior and Senior Leagues respectively, and Ithaca College where he made All-American), and appearances with the Canadian National Field team at several world championships, Keenan began professional play in 1992 with the Buffalo Bandits, where he won the 1992 Rookie of the Year Award.
 The Bandits won the Champions Cup in both of Keenan's seasons with the team.
 After a five-year break, he played six games with the Toronto Rock in 1999, before becoming an assistant coach under Les Bartley.
 The Rock won the 1999 NLL Championship, and with Bartley at the helm and Keenan and Ed Comeau as assistant coaches, the Rock went to the championship game in each of the next four seasons, winning three times, in 2000, 2002, and 2003.

 In November 2003, Bartley stepped down due to his battle with colon cancer, and Keenan was promoted to interim general manager, while Comeau was given the job of interim head coach.
 However, less than four months later, after a 2–4 start, both Keenan and Comeau were fired by the Rock, replaced by Terry Sanderson.

 In 2005, Keenan was hired by the Anaheim Storm, becoming their head coach and general manager.
 He improved the Storm from a dismal 1–15 record in 2004 to a 5–11 record in 2005.
 However, the Storm folded after the 2005 season due to low attendance.